 - Any constituent entity of a MNE group under the Income Tax (Country-by-Country Reporting) Regulations 2017 (total consolidated group revenue of 750 million Euro or more).

 - Agriculture and Forestry

 - Construction and related trade workers.

 - Education / Teaching (Private)

 - Mining & Quarrying

 - Other Professional Services

 - Wholesale Distribution

-From 17 August 2020 "excluded sector" means-
+From 17 August 2020 to 11 October 2020 "excluded sector" means-